uci-inf-133/a2-tweets-VortexOfRainbows/readme.txt

 2. How long, in hours, did it take you to complete this assignment?

-So far, 1.5 hours
+So far, 3.5 hours

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)

-I only consulted the resources that were posted in the assignment, like documentation for certain JavaScript functions.
+I mostly consulted the resources that were posted in the assignment, like documentation for certain JavaScript functions.
+However, I also looked up simple things like the syntax for things like "foreach" in JavaScript, where the exact resource I consulted doesn't really matter (I already knew how to do what was needed, but am unfamiliar with JS syntax in particular)
+Another thing I looked up was how to add a listener to button presses, where I used the top result to guide me.

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?